partylikeits1983/simpleAMM/README.md

 {k = (x+dx) * (y+dy)}
 ```

-We arrive at the following:
+We then arrive at the following:
 ```math
 {dy = \frac{(-dx*y)} {(dx + x)}}
 ```